-Programme Co-ordinator: Ms L Bredekamp Tel: 021 808 2176 E-mail: lbrede@sun.ac.za
+Programme Leader: Ms L Bredekamp Tel: 021 808 2176 E-mail: lbrede@sun.ac.za

-6.4 Advanced Diploma (Practical Music)
+6.3 Advanced Diploma (Practical Music)

-- You must have a Diploma (Practical Music) with Practical Music S 221 and 261, or another qualification in classical music as approved by Senate. - You will be selected on the basis of a selection audition.
+- You must have a Diploma (Practical Music), or another qualification in music as approved by Senate. - You will be selected on the basis of a selection audition.
 If you do not have the necessary qualifications, you may be accepted on condition that you undertake supplementary work.